RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 Well, if you want to have a chance to get full marks _yes_.

-So, the short answer is that you should try to pass the test cases provided.
+So, the short answer is that you should try to pass the test cases provided, yes.

-If your solution does not meet those test cases, it is not exactly what we are looking for (it may still get some marks).
-Even if your solution does meet every test case given, it still does not necessarily mean it is perfect, and we may run additional tests when we grade.
+If your solution does not meet those test cases, it is *not* exactly what we are looking for (that is the bare minimum).
+Some test cases in the autograder may still give some partial marks.
+In fact, even if your solution does meet every test case given, it still does not necessarily mean it is perfect, and we may run additional tests when we actually grade the submission.

 We are aware that it can be a bit unforgiving to work with the automated test harness, but often your understanding of the underlying algorithms are greatly improved when you need to dig into particular corner cases, so it's time well spent.

+As recognised by students, the autograder is indeed a fantatic feedback before submission for you.
+It is the minimum expected and you have it right from the start, so use it!

 ------------------------------
 # GIT & GITHUB